turingschool/mod-0-curriculum/session1/index.md

 <a name="intro"></a>
 ## Intro

-* Instructor intros: David, Margo, and Alice
+* Instructor intros: David, Ellen, and Mason
 * Goals for session (see above)
 * Follow along by clicking the lesson plan in slack

 ## Housekeeping and Follow-ups

+* Special Guest!
+Amy Holt with a new pilot program for front-end
 * Change display name to first name, last initial, pronouns, program; ie - `Rachel W. (she/her, BE)`
 * Sessions will be recorded and posted in Slack
 * No computer yet?
 Don't fret for today.
 If you don't have a mac, please reach out to me!
 (David)